Overview

 Academic Experiences

-Each non-credit experience has unique learning outcomes, competencies and assessments.
+Each non-credit experience has unique required learning outcomes to be assessed by course instructors after at least 20 hours of coursework.
 Academic units can modify course descriptions for the syllabus but a standard course description (as listed below) will be added to the Catalog to ensure consistency across courses.

 Process for Creating Non-credit Courses